 Preparation of our financial statements requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues and expenses.
-Note 1 to the Consolidated Financial Statements describes the significant accounting policies used in preparation of the Consolidated Financial Statements.
-Management believes the most complex and sensitive judgments, because of their significance to the Consolidated Financial Statements, result primarily from the need to make estimates about the effects of matters that are inherently uncertain.
+Note 1 to the Consolidated Financial Statements describes the significant accounting policies used in preparation of the Consolidated Financial Statements, because of their significance to the Consolidated Financial Statements, result primarily from the need to make estimates about the effects of matters that are inherently uncertain.
 The most significant areas involving management judgments and estimates are described below.
 Actual results in these areas could differ from management's estimates.

 Long-Term Contract Accounting.
 Effective January 1, 2018, we adopted ASU 2014-09 and its related amendments (collectively, the New Revenue Standard) and elected the modified retrospective approach.
 Note 3 of the Consolidated Financial Statements contains further detail regarding the adoption of the New Revenue Standard and its impact on the Consolidated Financial Statements as of and for the year ended December 31, 2018.
 Under the New Revenue Standard, costs incurred for engineering and development of aerospace products under contracts with customers must be capitalized as contract fulfillment costs, to the extent recoverable from the associated contract margin, and subsequently amortized as the OEM products are delivered to the customer.
 The estimation of contract margin requires management's judgment.
 As described in Note 1, the New Revenue Standard changed the revenue recognition practices for a number of revenue streams across our businesses.
-Several of our businesses which previously accounted for revenue on a point in time basis are now required to use an over-time recognition model when their contracts meet one or more of the mandatory criteria established in the New Revenue Standard.
+Several of our businesses which previously accounted for revenue on a point in time basis are now required to use an over-time revenue recognition model when their contracts meet one or more of the mandatory criteria established in the New Revenue Standard.
 Revenue is now recognized on an over-time basis using an input method for repair contracts within Otis and Carrier; certain U.S. Government and commercial aerospace equipment contracts; and aerospace aftermarket service work.
-We measure progress toward completion for these contracts using costs over the full term of product and/or service delivery.
+We measure progress toward completion for these contracts using costs incurred to date relative to total estimated costs at completion.
+This over-time basis using an input method requires estimates of future revenues and costs over the full term of product and/or service delivery.
 Incurred costs represent work performed, which correspond with and best depict transfer of control to the customer.
 Contract costs are incurred over a period of time, which can be several years, and the estimation of these costs requires management's judgment.